shlomif/halting-my-real-person-fiction/README.md

 quote: "it does not happen some of the time.
 It happens all the time."

 But in the music industry it never happens.
-It will be very preposterous to hear "Why no one will hear The Beatles anymore." and even though [Christina Grimmie](https://en.wikipedia.org/wiki/Christina_Grimmie) was killed (in part due to her own mismanagement), and I was shocked and saddened by that, her songs are still popular and if I
+It will be very preposterous to hear "Why no one will hear The Beatles anymore.".
+Even though [Christina Grimmie](https://en.wikipedia.org/wiki/Christina_Grimmie) was killed (in part due to her own mismanagement), and I was shocked and saddened by that, her songs are still popular and if I